-The safety and security of Georgia Tech students, faculty, and staff is among the Institute’s top priorities.
+The safety of Georgia Tech students, faculty, and staff is a top priority of the Institute.

 Because Georgia Tech is an open urban campus with many students living in surrounding neighborhoods, Georgia Tech takes a proactive stance when notifying the campus community about safety concerns.
 For instance, while the Clery Act requires universities to alert campus communities to incidents occurring on campus, Georgia Tech goes beyond that to include areas adjacent to campus — a practice not conducted at many other universities.

-Over the past four years, nearly two-thirds of the incidents that necessitated Clery Alerts occurred between 9 p.m. and 6 a.m.
-Also, during this same period, nearly two-thirds of the incidents that were broadcast as Clery Alerts occurred off campus.
+Between 2013 and 2016, nearly three-fourths of safety alert incidents occurred between 9 p.m. and 6 a.m.
+During this same period, nearly two-thirds of the alert incidents occurred off campus.

 A concerted effort toward constantly improving security has led to deeper collaboration with neighboring law enforcement agencies, as well as increased undercover patrols and technology-based solutions.
 This focus on constant improvement has contributed to lower crime rates on and around campus over the past few years.
 While on-campus crime statistics for Georgia Tech are comparable with — and many times significantly lower than — other area universities, Georgia Tech remains committed to ongoing improvement.
 Crime prevention is about people, not statistics, and any incident is one too many.